 The Utican drawing depicts this concept in a vivid, momentary cross-section.

 Can we even begin to fathom those 1939-era players’ perspectives?
-Can we comprehend their sightlines on scenery never filmed, fellow characters not documented, the wondrous volumes of fascinating ad-libs, or the spectacle of real-time bombast?
+Can we imagine their sightlines on scenery never filmed, fellow characters not documented, the volumes of ad-libs, or the spectacle of real-time bombast?
 The movie’s mystique is essential to the flavor.

 An outrageous slice-of-life can be an unimaginable experience, if we allow the possibility that some greatness will always be beyond us.
 Utican submits this reasoning is true.